hashbbg/bbgcomp2/README.markdown

 ## Motivation

-It's mostly a learning experienced, and a chance to compare your solution to a genre's problems with that of your peers.
+It's mostly a learning experience, and a chance to compare your solution to a genre's problems with that of your peers.
  Who doesn't want that?

 ## Rules